 Overlooking the wonderful coastal scenery with numerous rock caverns, dramatic rocks and cliffs and the turquoise clear waters calmly lapping around the rocks.

 We then followed a path around Lydstep Point and headed down a sloping and slippery track through woodland to reach Lydstep Haven.
-An access road runs along the front with a few benches on a raised verge and these provide a good spot to take a break with fine views of the cliffs which flank each side of the bay.
+An access road with a few benches on a raised verge, provide a good spot to take a break with fine views of the cliffs which flank each side of the bay.

 On the return walk we retraced our steps along the coast path to Skrinkle Haven and the bay known as Church Doors.